Treatment for Allergies in Federal Way, WA

 Take Control of Your Allergies Today

 Dr. Ryan Stern and his associates specialize in diagnosing the cause of allergies as well as providing treatment based on their findings.
-If you are suffering from chronic allergies and live near Federal Way or Tacoma, call us to learn more or schedule an appointment online today!
+If you are suffering from chronic allergies, call us to learn more or schedule an appointment online today!

 How are Allergies Diagnosed?

-The initial step in the treatment of an allergy is an accurate diagnosis by an allergist or immunologist such as Dr. Stern.
-Patient near Federal Way need to have themselves tested to confirm if they have some forms of allergic reactions.
+The initial step in the treatment of an allergy is an accurate diagnosis by an allergist or immunologist like Dr. Stern.
+Patients need to have themselves tested to confirm if they have some forms of allergic reactions.
 It involves deciding whether the patient’s symptoms are caused by an allergy and, if so, determining what triggers the allergy as accurately as possible.
 The resulting diagnosis will target the appropriate treatment or clinical intervention to allow avoidance of the allergic trigger which will help to eliminate or minimize symptoms.

 An accurate diagnosis by Dr. Stern is obtained using a combination of approaches and tests that can include skin-pricks and blood tests to identify and confirm a diagnosis.
 This is also one of the most common ways for allergies to be diagnosed.
 Also known as prick testing, an area of the forearm is chosen and marked with a hypoallergenic pen.
 Small traces of allergens are placed on the punctured areas and observed within 30 seconds to see if the body has any reactions towards the allergens.
 This test also determines the severity of the allergic reaction.